shieldproject/shield/ROADMAP.md

 Visual Aesthetic
 ----------------

 The SHIELD web UI is barely serviceable.
 It requires an overhaul of the UI/UX and visual elements to make it both handsome and usable.
-UX areas to focus on include navigation, embedded help, and feedback loops.
+UX areas to focus on include navigation, embedded help and feedback loops.
 UI areas to focus on include logo work, consistent color usage, and mobile presentation.

 Web Presence / Branding